 Combination Product PMSR Examples and Other Resources

 - Example Scenarios.
-Scenarios to illustrate how to report combination product information identified in section V.B.2 of the PMSR Guidance in the electronic reporting systems.
+Scenarios to illustrate how to report combination product information identified in sections V.B.2 and V.B.5 of the PMSR Guidance in the electronic reporting systems.

 - Reporting Elements.
 Identifies the data fields for the combination product information described in Section V.B.2 of the PMSR Guidance.